 - Is obscene, defamatory or violates a person’s privacy.

 - Creates or threatens a risk to a person’s safety or health, creates a risk to public safety or health, compromises national security, or interferes with an investigation by law enforcement.

 - Improperly exposes trade secrets or other confidential or proprietary information of another person.

 - Is intended to assist others in defeating technical copyright protections.

 - Promotes illegal drugs, violates export control laws, relates to illegal gambling, or illegal arms trafficking.

-- Is illegal or solicits conduct that is illegal under laws applicable to Customer or to Adar.
+- Is illegal or solicits conduct that is illegal under laws applicable to Customer or to Nerdio.

-- Is otherwise malicious, fraudulent, or may result in retaliation against Adar by offended viewers.
+- Is otherwise malicious, fraudulent, or may result in retaliation against Nerdio by offended viewers.

-Content “published or transmitted” via Adar’s Network or equipment includes web content, email, bulletin board postings, chat, and any other type of posting or transmission that relies on the Internet.
+Content “published or transmitted” via Nerdio’s Network or equipment includes web content, email, bulletin board postings, chat, and any other type of posting or transmission that relies on the Internet.

 Unfortunately, not everything is about cookies and puppies (although we wish it was).